gford1000-aws/vpc/README.md

 ## Outputs

 The reference to the VPC and its full CIDR block are returned, to facilitate subsequent VPC Peering.

+The list of private subnets is also returned.

 ## Licence